IlariaPilo/hashing-benchmark-docker/README.md

 To run the hash table experiments, use the following commands:
 ```
 cd code
-python benchmark_parallel.py <number_of_threads>
+bash benchmark.sh <number_of_threads>
 ```
 If not specified, the number of threads is set to 9.

-The results of the hash table experiments are stored in JSON format in `/output/YY-mm-dd-HH-MM_results.json`.
+The results of the hash table experiments are stored in JSON format in `hashing-benchmark-docker/output/YY-mm-dd-HH-MM_results.json`.